aqeelbutt/tech-challenge-infra-starter/README.md

     ```

 3. **Create `terraform.tfvars` file:**
-    Create a `terraform.tfvars` file in the root directory with your specific values:
+    Create a `terraform.tfvars` file in the corresponding directory under the `env` directory with your own file while ensuring it doesn't conflict with the existing files:
     ```hcl
     state_bucket_name = "rcs-tc-1"
     state_table_name  = "rcs-tc-1"